-The TrueDepth system automatically activates when device owners tap the screen, raise the device, or when a notification wakes the screen.
+When a device is locked, the TrueDepth system automatically activates when owners tap the screen, raise the device, or when a notification wakes the screen.
 When the user attempts to unlock the device, the TrueDepth system captures a new image.
 This data goes to the neural engine and is compared with the encrypted data stored in the file system.

 This face-matching is based on neural networks trained explicitly for matching faces.
 Apple states that the chance of a random stranger unlocking a device using face identification via a single enrolled appearance is 1 in 1,000,000.
 By comparison, Touch ID is 1 in 50,000.